huggingface/hub-docs/docs/api-inference/tasks/image_classification.md

-## Text Classification
+## Image Classification

-Text Classification is the task of assigning a label or class to a given text.
-Some use cases are sentiment analysis, natural language inference, and assessing grammatical correctness.
+Image classification is the task of assigning a label or class to an entire image.
+Images are expected to have only one class for each image.
+Image classification models take an image as input and return a prediction about which class the image belongs to.

 <Tip>

-For more details about the `text-classification` task, check out its [dedicated page](https://huggingface.co/tasks/text-classification)!
+For more details about the `image-classification` task, check out its [dedicated page](https://huggingface.co/tasks/image-classification)!
 You will find examples and related materials.

 </Tip>

 ### Recommended models

-- [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english): A robust model trained for sentiment analysis.
-- [roberta-large-mnli](https://huggingface.co/roberta-large-mnli): Multi-genre natural language inference model.
+- [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224): A strong image classification model.

 This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=text-classification&sort=trending).
+Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=image-classification&sort=trending).

 ### API specification